ippontech/blog-usa/posts/modernize-your-website-while-cutting-costs-using-jamstack.md

 # Database

 I wanted to learn about Cassandra and document style databases so I signed up for the new [DataStax Astra Serveless](https://www.datastax.com/blog/2021/03/astra-serverless-heres-what-you-should-know) database.
-This is probably overkill and could have gone with something simpler, but I wanted to learn from this experience so I chose something unfamiliar and interesting.
-With this approach when someone visits the website it makes a call to the database and retrieves the video data from there instead of YouTube API.
+This is probably overkill and I could have gone with something simpler, but I wanted to learn from this experience so I chose something unfamiliar and interesting.
+With this approach, when someone visits the website it makes a call to the database and retrieves the video data from there instead of YouTube API.

 ## Node.js API